asbaker/node-decoder-ring/README.md

 ### API

-decode: (buffer, spec, noAssert = false)
+decode: (buffer, spec, { noAssert = false })
   * set noAssert to true to ignore validation of offsets

-encode: (obj, spec, checkMissingFields = false, noAssert = false)
+encode: (obj, spec, { noAssert = false, padding = null })
-  * set checkMissingFields to true to throw an exception if a field in the encoded object is missing from the spec
+  * set padding to a character to right pad ascii and utf8 strings instead of using null termination
   * set noAssert to true to ignore validation of written values and offsets

 ### Example